ElegantCreationism/goclient-polygon/README.md

 * **method**: The name of the method to call (eth_getBlockByNumber in this case).
 * **blockNumber**: A slice of interface{} containing the block number and a boolean value.

-## Conclusion

-This program provides a simple example of how to use the client package to interact with a JSON-RPC API using Go code.
-It demonstrates how to retrieve the latest block number from the Polygon blockchain and how to retrieve the block information for a specific block.
-You can use this program as a starting point for building more complex applications that interact with the Polygon JSON-RPC API.

 ## Deployment
 Prerequisites:
 * ECS Cluster